CONTACT : COMMENTS AND QUESTIONS

 This can be reduced by local feedback.

-Local voltage feedback over the push-pull output stage can be taken from either side of the output transformer.
+Local voltage feedback over the push-pull output stage is sometimes taken from either side of the primary of the output transformer.

 It is shown below that this results in an output stage very sensitive to unbalanced drive and component drft - just the effects feedback is supposed to cure.